Demi-urge/menace_sandbox/vector_service/README.md

 ## Ranker scheduler

 `analytics/ranker_scheduler.py` can run the retrainer on a timer.
-Set environment variables and invoke the module to enable it:
+Set environment variables and invoke the module to enable it or rely on `vector_service_api.py` which calls `start_scheduler_from_env` during startup.

 ```bash
 export RANKER_SCHEDULER_INTERVAL=3600  # seconds between retrains (0 disables)
 export RANKER_SCHEDULER_ROI_THRESHOLD=5  # optional ROI delta for immediate retrain
 python -m analytics.ranker_scheduler
 ```

+With these variables present the FastAPI app automatically enables the scheduler and listens for ROI feedback so large swings trigger immediate retrains.

 Additional knobs: